freshsocks/new-proj/README.md

 Gumby.css is loaded in the ``` <head> ``` of the main layout file.
 Use it in your HTML/jade with zero setup required.

-See (notes on Gumby)[gumby-notes.md] for more information on the complex web of dependencies and compiling that is the Gumby framework.
+See [notes on Gumby](gumby-notes.md) for more information on the complex web of dependencies and compiling that is the Gumby framework.